 An important foreword:

-We must understand, however, that the "numbering" of the original commandments was done by man, not by YHWH Himself, which means there is no reason to worry about trying to keep "all 613 commands."
-(Not to mention that most of those "613" commands were directed at the cohens (priests) of the day; some were only for men; some only for women, and some were only for a certain timeframe.)
+We must understand, however, that nobody is expected to ahdere to "all 613 commands" as most of them were directed at the Levite cohens (priests); some were only for men; some only for women; and some were only for a certain timeframe.)

 But some were meant to last FOREVER - and those are the ones that believers must pay attention to.